-In addition to these specific instructions, you should also use the 2017 General Instructions for Certain Information Returns.
+In addition to these specific instructions, you should also use the 2019 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

-- Who must file (nominee/middleman).
+- Who must file.

 - When and where to file.

-- Electronic reporting requirements.
+- Electronic reporting.

 - Corrected and void returns.

 - Statements to recipients.

-- Taxpayer identification numbers.
+- Taxpayer identification numbers (TINs).

 - Backup withholding.

 - Penalties.

-- Other general topics.
+- · Other general topics.

-You can get the general instructions at General Instructions for Certain Information Returns or www.irs.gov/form1099k.
+You can get the General Instructions for Certain Information Returns at IRS.gov/1099generalinstructions or go to IRS.gov/Form1099K.